officialjaykishan0001/TuneWave/README.md

 - CSS3
 - JavaScript

-## **Contributions:**
-Contributions and feedback are welcome!
-Whether you're interested in adding new features, fixing bugs, or improving performance, feel free to fork this repository and submit pull requests.
-Together, let's make TuneWave the best music streaming experience for users.

 ## **Get Started:**
-To get started with TuneWave, clone this repository to your local machine and follow the setup instructions in the README.md file.
+To get started with TuneWave Locally (else visit the remote website : https://musicplayer.wuaze.com) , clone this repository to your local machine and follow the setup instructions.

-Sure, here are the setup instructions for running your TuneWave project on localhost:
+Here are the setup instructions for running your TuneWave project on localhost:

 ## **Setup Instructions for Localhost:**